Skip to main content

 Emory, Texas is home to 4 schools, including 4 public schools.
 The city's schools span 2 elementary schools, 1 middle school, and 1 high school.

-With an average rating of 5.1 out of 10, schools in Emory show moderate performance on the MySchoolScout composite scale, which measures academic achievement, student growth, equity, and school environment.
+With an average rating of 5.6 out of 10, schools in Emory show moderate performance on the MySchoolScout composite scale, which blends student growth, poverty-adjusted academic achievement, and school environment — plus college readiness for high schools.

 Emory is served by 1 school district: RAINS ISD.
 These districts collectively serve 1,738 students.